centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-skype.md

 | X         | OFFICE365CLIENTSECRET | Secret-if of your registered application                                   |
 |           | OFFICE365EXTRAOPTIONS | Any extra option you may want to add to the command (eg. a --verbose flag) |

-The metric perfdateY will record the date the metric was collected.
+The metric perfdate will record the date the metric was collected.
 You can filter it by entering ```--filter-perfdata='^(?!.*perfdate).*$'``` into the *OFFICE365EXTRAOPTIONS* macro.